Retail is all about customer service so it's no surprise that effective communication and leadership qualities are highly valued.

 Demonstrate that you could be a future leader, says Argos

-In some graduate roles, such as retail management, you will need to call on leadership skills immediately – but even if you’re not all retailers are looking for their graduates to be future leaders of the business.
+In some graduate roles, such as retail management, you will need to call on leadership skills immediately – but even if you have your sights set on another role, all retailers are looking for their graduates to be future leaders of the business.
 ‘Developing your leadership skills and being able to convey them during the selection process is essential,’ confirms Lisa Bradley (now Steel), HR manager at Argos.

 How to demonstrate your leadership potential?
 ‘Holding key roles in clubs, societies or group projects shows your commitment to developing your leadership skills,’ says Lisa.
 However, bear in mind that leadership calls upon many other skills, such as the ability to build relationships, solve problems and set priorities.